cmdlucas/lucasbin/posts/1/post.md

     - react-image-select
 ---

+{SUMMARY}

+Recently, I've been doing a lot of stuff with images.
+However, one simple repetitive feature stood out in all of the projects: selecting images and being able to remove any or all of them from the screen after selection.

 {START}

 Recently, I've been doing a lot of stuff with images.
 However, one simple repetitive feature stood out in all of the projects: selecting images and being able to remove any or all of them from the screen after selection.